ZeshunShi/SC4CloudAuction/README.md

 # Smart Contract for Cloud Auction
-Ethereum smart contract experiments for decentralized Cloud Auction.
+Ethereum smart contract experiments for decentralized Cloud Auction and monitoring.